Another Word For FOCUSED

 customer

-Noun : A patron, a client; one who purchases or receives a product or service from a business or merchant, or intends to do so.
+Noun : A patron, a client; a person or company who purchases or receives a product or service from a business or merchant, or intends to do so.

 Noun : (informal) A person, especially one engaging in some sort of interaction with others.